 Solar water heater have been used for over 100 years and the 1st set of solar water heater were commercially available in before the 1900’s.
-These system were basic black tanks placed on top of the roof.
+Residential solar water heating systems were basic black tanks placed on top of the roof.
 The black paint absorbs the sunlight and heats up the water in the tank.
 The concept today is evolved to a much great level of technology and temperatures reaching 400 F are possible.
 However the basic principle of solar water heating is the same.
 The sun’s radiation is absorbed and transferred to the water directly or indirectly through a heating fluid and a heat exchanger’s loop.

 Modern day solar heating is now possible in almost any temperature or climate with the introduction of vacuum tube solar water collectors.
 The vacuum tubes are similar to a thermos and as such loose less than 3% off the heat they capture.
 This means solar water heaters can provide water heating year round regardless of the outdoor temperature.
 The evacuated tubes are also able to deliver high temperature water for commercial solar heating and industrial use which has greatly evolved the way solar energy is being used.